דלג לתוכן הראשי

 You can eat broccoli, exercise five times a week, sleep 8 hours, and meditate every morning, but if you live next to an airport runway or spend two hours a day in traffic, some of those achievements will be erased.
 The environment is not a backdrop.
 It is a diet.
 Every breath, every sleep, every walk is a dose of life or a dose of poison.

-The positive side: since it is continuous exposure, every continuous improvement counts.
+The positive side: since it is continuous exposure, every continuous improvement also counts.
 A HEPA filter in the bedroom, a sealed window, a different running route, moving to a less busy street—all these accumulate.
 Our brain, like the entire body, responds to the environment.
-If we give it a better environment, even at a relatively late stage in life, it will repay us with better function.
+If we give it a better environment, even at a relatively late stage in life, it will repay with better function.

 References: